xycsoscyx/gekengine/README.md

 \ visuals (visual model definitions, defines the model rendering pipelines)
 ```

+The default data path includes everything needed to run demo_engine, which also supports the live editor.
+Once run, pressing the ESC key will bring up the main menu, and Edit -> Show Editor can be selected.
+From there, entities can be added to the scene, modified, and removed.
+Disabling the editor will return to the standard engine view, but a FirstPersonCamera must be added with an empty target (the default framebuffer), for anything to be displayed.

+Models can be converted to the GEK format using the createmodel application, which has a built in help information.
+This utility uses Assimp to load from any supported format, and MikkTSpace to generate tangent information, then saves it in a custom binary format for quick loading in engine.
+The converter also uses the standard GEK context, so the gek_data_path environment variable can be setup to include a custom search path.
+The created files will be placed in a subdirectory of the main model file, even if that is in the external data location.

 # Dependencies

 GEK uses multiple external libraries for a number of functions.